Artega Automobile

 Artega Automobil GmbH & Co.
-KG is a German sports car manufacturer based in Delbrück, Germany.
-Founded by Klaus Dieter Frers in 2006, the company's first product was a mid-engined sports coupé released in 2007.
+KG is a German sports car manufacturer, based in Delbrück, Germany.
+It was founded by Klaus Dieter Frers in 2006.
+The company's first product was a mid-engined sports coupé released in 2007.
 In early 2010, a private equity and venture capital firm that already held a stake in Artega took full control.
 Artega filed for bankruptcy in July 2012.
-It was reacquired by a company under Frers' control that same year and eventually resumed production, specializing in electric vehicles.
+It was reacquired by a company under Frers's control that same year and eventually resumed production, specializing in electric vehicles.
+In 2022, the German electric vehicle company ElectricBrands acquired Artega, marking the end of the brand.